fredericaltorres/Azure-VM-for-docker-and-visual-studio/README.md

-# Information about doing docker development using Visual Studio from an Azure VM
+# Information about doing docker container development using Visual Studio and NodeJS from an Azure VM

 ## Azure VM
+First we need a machine, you may install docker on our physical machine, but you can also provision an Azure VM, which is what we are doing here.

 ### Creation

-* Create VM of type: 'Standard E4 v3' (4 vcpus, 32 GB memory), VM of type 'E* v3' comes with HyperV supported
+* Create VM of type: 'Standard E4 v3' (4 vcpus, 32 GB memory), VM of type 'E* v3' comes with HyperV supported.

 Reference Documents
 * [Installing docker on azure virtual machine windows 10](https://stackoverflow.com/questions/44817161/installing-docker-on-azure-virtual-machine-windows-10)
 * [How to enable nested virtualization in Azure](https://rlevchenko.com/2017/07/24/how-to-enable-nested-virtualization-in-azure/)

 ### VM Configuration

-VM Configuration with PowerShell
+Once the VM is running connect via RDP and execute the following PowerShell commands.

 ```PowerShell
 # Step 1 - Ensure Windows Hyper-V featutes are enabled by running PowerShell cmdlet:
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All -Verbose
 # You should be asked to reboot.